Scaffold Command

 Storing files externally

-In the example we have the template embedded in the YAML file, its functional but does not really scale well.
+In the example above the template is embedded in the YAML file.
+It’s functional but does not scale well.

-You can create a directory full of template files that mirror the target directory layer do this instead:
+A directory full of template files that mirror the target directory layout can be used instead:

 name: scaffold